Hold That Line: Production

-This is the first of two appearances by Gil Stratton, Jr. as a member of the gang, replacing William Benedict.
-Stratton was reluctant to join the series (his agent accepted the job for the money), and he tried to keep himself as inconspicuous as possible in the films; he often gave his dialogue to Leo Gorcey or Huntz Hall.
+Hold That Line marks the first of two appearances by Gil Stratton, Jr. as a member of the gang, replacing Billy Benedict.
+Stratton was reluctant to join the series, as his agent had accepted the job for the money, and Stratton tried to remain as inconspicuous as possible in the films, often giving his dialogue to Leo Gorcey or Huntz Hall.

-Director William Beaudine captured the college-campus and football elements of Hold That Line so well that Monogram hired him to film a more elaborate gridiron picture, The Rose Bowl Story, that same season.
+Director William Beaudine captured the college-campus and football elements of Hold That Line so well that Monogram Pictures hired him to film a more elaborate football film, The Rose Bowl Story (1952).